 'Its long-term partnership with Solidar Suisse has enabled the Casual Workers Advice Office (CWAO) to win important victories in the fight for fundamental employment rights.
 The partnership reinforces our role defending the rights of workers in precarious employment and fighting injustice at the workplace.'

-'A key to the sustainability of our partnership with Solidar is the principle of equal rights in distributing roles and areas of responsibility within the collaborative process.
+Sydney Moshoaliba, Casual Workers Advice Office (CWAO), South Africa bility of our partnership with Solidar is the principle of equal rights in distributing roles and areas of responsibility within the collaborative process.
 We were able to tackle problems effectively thanks to good coordination of the local team and constructive discussions at institutional level.
 We will draw on this collaborative potential in the future.'

-Rahmawati Husein, Muhamadiyah Disaster Management Center, Sulawesi 'The work of Solidar Suisse is helping to change the teaching and learning process through art.
+Rahmawati Husein, Muhamadiyah Disaster Management Center, Sulawesi

+Suisse is helping to change the teaching and learning process through art.
 We work together with the youth groups of LanzArte to help young people receive a good education, and be able to exercise their rights in Coroico living in a culture of peace in the absence of violence.
 People become actively invested in the concept of a good life.'